netlify/netlify-plugin-lighthouse/README.md

   [plugins.inputs.settings]
     preset = "desktop" # Optionally run Lighthouse using a desktop configuration
 ```

+Updates to `netlify.toml` will take effect for new builds.

 To return to running Lighthouse audits for the mobile experience, just remove the line `preset = "desktop"`.
 New builds will run Lighthouse for the mobile experience.